c2hy/wall-grab/README.md

-# WallGap
+# WallGrap

-WallGap is a specialized tool for extracting Windows Spotlight wallpapers.
+WallGrap is a specialized tool for downloading Windows Spotlight wallpapers.

 **Read this in other languages: [English](README.md) | [中文](README_zh.md)**

 ## 📥 Download & Install

 1. Visit [GitHub Releases page](https://github.com/c2hy/wall-grab)
-2. Download the latest version of `WallGap-Setup-x.x.x.exe` installer
+2. Download the latest version of `WallGrap-Setup-x.x.x.exe` installer
 3. Double-click to run the installer and follow the prompts to complete installation
-4. After installation, find the WallGap icon in the Start menu or desktop to launch the app
+4. After installation, find the WallGrap icon in the Start menu or desktop to launch the app

 ### ⚠️ Windows Security Warning Notice